Amogh-Kulkarni/Amogh-Kulkarni.github.io/_publications/2015-10-01-paper-title-number-3.md

 # citation: 'Your Name, You.
 (2015). &quot;Paper Title Number 3.&quot; <i>Journal 1</i>.
 1(3).'
 ---

-Designed 6 concept wings for elliptical and select non-elliptical lift distribution using potential flow code, VORLAX VBA tool point. ****elaborate
+Designed 6 concept wings for elliptical and select non-elliptical lift distribution using potential flow code, VORLAX VBA tool point. ****elaborate.
 Developed database of solution iterations and analyzed select VORLAX wings, in Ansys Fluent CFD within an HPC environment to understand span load, lift, drag and leading-edge suction as a function of angle-of-attack.